 Farkas has received $250 from Pablo Enrique Carrillo, former chief of staff to late former Sen. John McCain who is now a lobbyist at Squire Patton Boggs, an international law firm and one of the largest lobbying firms in the U.S.

 Farkas is campaigning on addressing climate change as a national security issue, ending subsidies to fossil fuel companies, reinstating a ban on assault weapons and banning high-capacity magazines, and mandating universal background checks, including at gun shows.
+She has taken a pledge not to accept money from the fossil fuel industry.
 She also supports a public health care option and is running on ending pharmaceutical industry price gouging.
 Farkas wants to create a pathway to citizenship for undocumented people and end for-profit detention centers.
 She also supports legislation for comprehensive immigration reform and “securing our borders.”
 Following investigations into foreign influence on the 2016 elections, Farkas has been outspoken on the need to investigate Trump’s susceptibility to foreign powers.

 She has been endorsed by former Secretary of State John Kerry; former CIA Director and Secretary of Defense Leon Panetta; Foreign Policy for America, a nonprofit progressive foreign policy group; and several other current and former government officials.